kcotoi/Interactive-Report-Checbox/README.md

 </p>

 * Select IR Checkbox as the true action.
-    * NOTE: Don't disable attribute "Fire on Initialization", if you do , then the checkboxes will not be rendered on page load.
+    * <b>NOTE: Don't disable attribute "Fire on Initialization", if you do , then the checkboxes will not be rendered on page load.<b>
 * Configure the plugin settings to fit your needs.

 ## How to Setup Only IR Display only Checkbox
 * Create a virtual column or select an existing column and set the static id, which we will later set it in DA Plugin Settings.
-Note: This columns should have source values (Y/N).
+   * <b>Note: This columns should have source values (Y/N).<b>
 * Create a After Refresh Dynamic Action.
 This is better since we will not need to handle any click actions like we need when we want to also have selection column.
 * Bind the dynamic action to the Interactive Report Region for which you want to render checkboxes.
 <p align="center">
     <img src="https://raw.githubusercontent.com/kcotoi/Interactive-Report-Checbox/master/Sources/IMG/DisplayBindDAToReport.png" width="400px">
 </p>

 * Select IR Checkbox as the true action.
-    * NOTE: Don't disable attribute "Fire on Initialization", if you do , then the checkboxes will not be rendered on page load.
+    * <b>NOTE: Don't disable attribute "Fire on Initialization", if you do , then the checkboxes will not be rendered on page load.<b>
 * Disable attribute "Enable Selector".
 * Add static ids of columns into attribute "Display Column(s)".